-(c) Upon completion of pre-service training, the unlicensed spouse or partner shall complete and submit an Application for License to Provide Out-of-Home Care for Dependent Children (form CF-FSP 5007, available in DCF Forms).
+e.
+The supervising agency shall submit a new "Application for License to Provide Out-of-Home Care for Dependent Children," form CF-FSP 5007, available in DCF Forms, to the Regional Licensing Authority for the issuance of an amended license.